TLA IN THE COMMUNITY.

 - We’re a main funder of the Festival of Forestry, a program that takes teachers into the forest and teaches them about forestry in BC.

 - We support the BC Forest Discovery Centre every year.
-Founded the Gerry Wellburn, the museum’s collections include over 5,000 artifacts ranging from operational steam locomotives to chainsaws.
+Founded by Gerry Wellburn, the museum’s collections include over 5,000 artifacts ranging from operational steam locomotives to chainsaws.
 It’s a regular field trip stop for students from Duncan and surrounding communities.

 The TLA has been awarding scholarships for over 40 years with the support of our members who donate items to the TLA’s Donor Auction, which takes place annually at the TLA Convention + Trade Show, or without the support of the TLA members who purchase the items at the auction.

 Funds are raised for the TLA’s Forestry Education Fund through the live and silent auctions held each year at the TLA’s annual Convention + Trade Show.
 This money supports ongoing forestry education programs and scholarships.
 We couldn’t support these scholarships without the support of our members who donate items to the TLA’s Donor Auction and the members who purchase items at the auction.